Durham Bulls Athletic Park

 Review by Gary

 Durham Bulls Athletic Park is located in downtown Durham, North Carolina and has been the home of the Durham Bulls since 1995.
 This stadium should not be confused with the legendary and nearby Durham Athletic Park, where the Bulls became internationally famous following the release of the 1988 movie Bull Durham.
-Members of Triple-A East, the Bulls should be proud to call DBAP home, as the locals call Durham Bulls Athletic Park.
+Members of the International League, the Bulls should be proud to call DBAP home, as the locals call Durham Bulls Athletic Park.
 The stadium and surrounding public spaces are both very inviting venues to visit and explore.
 Mike and I visited this ballpark as its was celebrating its 20th anniversary during our 2015 Carolina road trip.

 DBAP is adjacent to, but not officially part of the American Tobacco Historic District, which features a tobacco factory complex.
 Among the many historic structures, built between the 1870s and the 1950s, is the original tobacco drying barn built by the American Tobacco Company.
 Original signage advertising Bull Durham tobacco and a smoke stack with Lucky Strike cigarettes are notable landmarks to the company that was once the largest manufacturer of cigarettes in the US.
 The complex now features these refurbished buildings with numerous restaurants and shops.
 The sidewalks run alongside a concrete aqueduct of running water that adds some pizzazz to this once-rundown part of town.